Government Information (Public Access) Act 2009 (NSW) (GIPA Act)

 On this page, you can find out how to access information held by BHI.

-BHI is a board-governed organisation that provides independent reports and data about the performance of the NSW public healthcare system to the people of NSW.
+BHI is a board-governed organisation that provides independent information about the performance of the NSW healthcare system.

-Some of the functions of BHI are to:
+Some of the key functions of BHI are to:

 - publish regular reports, including an annual report, on the performance of the NSW public health system